 All persons are eligible to occupy such projects subject to normal occupancy restrictions.

 Applications submitted by non-MAP lenders must be processed by HUD Multifamily field staff under Traditional Application Processing (TAP).
 Under TAP, there is only one processing stage for Section 223(a)(7) applications: the firm commitment stage.
-At firm commitment stage the local Regional or Satellite Office determines the amount of the mortgage available to the refinancing borrower in the proposed transaction.
-If the proposal meets FHA program requirements, the local Multifamily Regional or Satellite Office issues a commitment to the lender for mortgage insurance.
+At firm commitment stage the local Regional Office determines the amount of the mortgage available to the refinancing borrower in the proposed transaction.
+If the proposal meets FHA program requirements, the local Multifamily Regional Office issues a commitment to the lender for mortgage insurance.

 For processing and underwriting instructions refer to the 2016 MAP Guide, Chapter 18.
 Refer to the MAP website for guidelines and instructions, lender approval requirements, and MAP coordinators.
 The Office of Multifamily Production, Program Administration Division, administers the program.